sanskrit/raw_etexts_english/blogs/manasataramgini/2005-11-06_the-moslem-rebellion-in-france.md

 +++
-title = "The Moslem rebellion inxa0France"
+title = "The Moslem rebellion in France"

 +++
 The West often preaches solemnly to India about Moslem rioting.
 It is